Laws of black hole thermodynamics in semiclassical gravity: Generalized second law

-meaning that the integral of $\boldsymbol\omega_\chi$ over the a closed three-surface is zero.
-We choose this surface to be the union of the portions $C_1$ and $C_2$ of $S_1$ and $S_2$ lying outside the black hole, the intervening portion $h$ of the event horizon, and a timelike surface $T$ outside the future domain of dependence of the box in which the fields are confined, so that it does not contribute to the integral of exact forms for causal theories\footnote{Integration of any exact form over $T$ can be converted into integration over $T\cap C_1$ and $T\cap C_2$, where the integrands must share a common value.}.
-The integral becomes
+We choose this surface to be $C_1\cup C_2\cup T\cup h$, where $C_{1,2}$ are portions of two Cauchy surfaces $\Sigma_{1,2}$ of $(M,g)$ outside the black hole, with $\Sigma_2\subset J^+(S_2)$, $\Sigma_1\subset J^-(S_1)$.
+Later $\Sigma_1$ will be pushed down to the past so that it intercepts the horizon near $i^-$.
+The segment $h$ is the intervening portion of the event horizon between $\Sigma_1$ and $\Sigma_2$, and $T$ is a timelike surface outside the causal future of the box in which the fields are confined, so that any point of $T$ is spacelike separated to any point within the box, wherein the disturbance in stationarity happens.
+With this choice, $T$ does not contribute to the integral of exact forms for causal theories\footnote{Using Stoke's theorem, integration of any exact form over $T$ can be converted into integration over $T\cap C_1$ and $T\cap C_2$, where the integrands must share a common value.}.
+See figure (\ref{GSLconstruction}) for a scheme of this construction.

-Equation (\ref{sympform}) is applicable on the integrals over $C_{1,2}$, since they can be carried over the corresponding surfaces on $M_{1,2}$.
-Thus,

-We can evaluate these two integrals on the right hand side on the stationary spacetimes $(M_{1,2},g_{1,2})$.
-The term proportional to $\mathbf B$ vanishes as long as $(M_{1,2},g_{1,2})$ have a bifurcation surface\footnote{Using Cartan's identify, $\ud(\chi\cdot\mathbf B)=\mathsterling_\chi\mathbf B-\chi\cdot\ud\mathbf B$, the integral of second term vanishes because the horizon is tangent to $\chi^a$, and the first is zero by arguments similar to the ones above equation (\ref{sympform}).
-Then $\int_C\chi\cdot\mathbf B$ does not depend on the choice of $C$ in their specific stationary spacetime, so it has to be zero, since it is zero when $C$ is their respective bifurcation surface.}.
-We can split $\mathbf B=\mathbf B^g+\mathbf B^\psi$ in an entirely analogous way as in last section.
-Adding to the right hand side of (\ref{omegahor}), we get